Stoicon-X Melbourne 2025 took place successfully on Saturday 4 October 2025 at the Greek Community of Melbourne, 168 Lonsdale Street, Melbourne

 It is also an event for those already involved in Stoicism who want to delve deeper, as well as meet like-minded people in the growing global Stoic community.

-Stoicon-X Melbourne is part of global Stoic Week, organised by Modern Stoicism movement.
+Stoicon-X Melbourne is part of global Stoic Week, organised by the Modern Stoicism movement (UK-based non-profit)

 https://www.trybooking.com/DAEHC